Skip to content

 The United States spends nearly three times the average of other developed countries per capita on healthcare, which is partly due to high drug costs.
 The United States has the highest total spending on prescription drugs out of all the countries that belong to the Organization for Economic Cooperation and Development (OECD), an organization comprised of 38 countries that works together to find solutions to common challenges and promote better economic policies.
 A 2021 study by the RAND Corporation, a nonprofit research organization, found that the cost of brand-name drugs in the United States was more than triple the cost of those same drugs in other developed countries.
 For example, on average the United States pays 2.5 times more than France does for all drugs.
 One reason is the ability of pharmaceutical companies to extend or create new patents in the United States — many of which are not actually for new drugs.
 Abuse of the patent process can decrease competition, restrict generic versions from being produced, and thereby allow companies to charge higher prices here compared to other countries.

-The US pays more for prescription drugs compared to other OECD countries
+The U.S. pays more for prescription drugs than any other OECD country

 Several other factors also contribute to other countries paying different prices on prescription drugs, such as the number of and types of payers, the availability and prices of generic or biosimilar alternatives, the role of pharmaceutical benefit managers, and the regulation or benchmarking of prices.